SilkRose/Pony/stories/afterlife-affection/afterlife-affection.md

 *I miss her so much…*

-Before succumbing to the sorrow swelling insider her, she shakes her head and leaves the room.
+Before she can succumb to the sorrow swelling inside her, she shakes her head and leaves the room.
 She quietly makes her way through the halls of Twilight's castle, finding her way outside.

 Taking in the cool night air, she sits down as the reality of what she's doing hits her.